mchiasson/GLBrebis/README.md

 # GLBrebis
 A simple GL extension wrangler drop-in generator for OpenGL and OpenGL ES apps.

-this program will generate a set of highly portable C99 compliant OpenGL and OpenGL ES function wrangler code with any *prefix* customization that you want.
+this program will generate a set of highly portable ANSI C compliant OpenGL and OpenGL ES function wrangler code with any *prefix* customization that you want.
 Just generate your wrangler code, drop the two files into your project and start coding!
 It's as simple as that.

 This project replaces the need of using a 3rdparty library to wrangle your GL function pointers (e.g. GLEW).
 Works pretty much the same way than GLEW, but also adds GLES support, and to some useful utilities, such as `brebisGLSupport`: